CarlosHPlata/notes-vault/3-Coding/Rust - Option.md

 The [Option Official Documentation](https://doc.rust-lang.org/std/option/enum.Option.html) has several methods that you can use with the Optional Enum.

+## Helper functions
+Option has some helper functions and operators you can explore:
-If you want to select between None and Some you have to use [[Rust - Match Control Flow]] or [[Rust - Concise Control Flow with if let]]
+- If you want to select between None and Some you have to use [[Rust - Match Control Flow]] or [[Rust - Concise Control Flow with if let]]
+ - [[Rust - unwrap|unwrap helper functions]] will help you to get the value of the `Option` without use `match`.
+ - [[Rust - Question Mark Operator|The question mark operator]] will help you to `unwrap` a value directly.
 # 📦 References

 ---